bank-vaults/bank-vaults.dev/content/docs/contributing.md

 Submitting pull requests and code changes is not the only way to contribute:

 - If you use Bank-Vaults in a production environment, add yourself to the [adopters list](https://github.com/bank-vaults/bank-vaults/blob/master/ADOPTERS.md).
-- Help new users with issues they may encounter on the GitHub Issues pages of our repositories
+- Help new users with issues they may encounter on the GitHub Issues pages of our repositories.
-- Participate in discussions in the [#bank-vaults community Slack channel](https://outshift.com/slack) or in [GitHub Discussions](https://github.com/orgs/bank-vaults/discussions)
+- Participate in discussions in the [#bank-vaults Slack channel](https://cloud-native.slack.com/archives/C078PHYK38W/) or in [GitHub Discussions](https://github.com/orgs/bank-vaults/discussions).
 - Support the development of this project and [star our GitHub repos](https://github.com/bank-vaults)!
-- Report bugs or request features in [GitHub repos](https://github.com/bank-vaults)
+- Report bugs or request features in [GitHub repos](https://github.com/bank-vaults).
-- Review and update the existing content of our [documentation](https://bank-vaults.dev) with up-to-date instructions and code samples
+- Review and update the existing content of our [documentation](https://bank-vaults.dev) with up-to-date instructions and code samples.

 ## Reporting issues